GRASS logo

 Example 1

-Use the vector layer schools_wake from the NC sample dataset to create boxplots of the core capacity of the schools in Wake County, North Carolina.
+Use the vector layer schools_wake from the NC sample dataset to create boxplots of the core capacity of schools in Wake County, North Carolina.
 Use the Where clause to exclude all records with no data.
+Use the -o flag to draw outliers.

 v.boxplot: Boxplot of core capacity of